-The indication under review is the detection, using AI software, of LVO (i.e., a finding that can support the decision to perform urgent mechanical thrombectomy in acute ischemic stroke) and ICH (i.e., hemorrhagic stroke) for people of any age with a suspected acute stroke.
-Stroke is 1 of the leading causes of death and a major cause of disability in Canada.
+The indication under review is the detection, using artificial intelligence (AI) software, of large vessel occlusion (LVO; a finding that can support the decision to perform urgent mechanical thrombectomy in acute ischemic stroke) and intracranial hemorrhage (ICH; i.e., hemorrhagic stroke) for people of any age with a suspected acute stroke.
+Stroke is one of the leading causes of death and a major cause of disability in Canada.
 For patients with suspected stroke, prompt evaluation using CT imaging and other tests can help to determine the type of stroke, assess the severity of damage, and guide urgent treatment decisions.

-What Is RapidAI?
+What is RapidAI?

-RapidAl (iSchemaView, Inc., Menlo Park, California) is an Al-enabled software platform that facilitates the viewing, processing, and analysis of CT imaging to aid clinicians in assessing patients, including those with suspected stroke.
-It builds on the original RAPID software, which was initially developed to automate and expedite the postprocessing of CT perfusion imaging and is widely implemented in some jurisdictions, such as Ontario.^{1,2} More recently, the software platform has expanded its suite of products to include several static Al-derived algorithms for evaluating the brain's physiological status, such as Rapid ICH, Rapid ASPECTS, Rapid CTA, Rapid LVO, and Rapid HVS.^{3,4} These algorithms are considered static because they remain fixed and unchanged after development through machine learning processes, performing their tasks based on pre-established rules, and training data.
-While RapidAl has numerous features and functionalities, what is relevant for this report are the modules that perform Al-driven detection of LVO and ICH to inform a stroke diagnosis.
-No additional features or functionalities, such as postprocessing of CT perfusion imaging, were assessed.
-RapidAl is intended to complement, rather than replace, clinician interpretation of CT imaging and is to be used as a supportive tool rather than a standalone diagnostic intervention.5 As of March 2024 (i.e., when CDA-AMC checked its regulatory status), RapidAl (version 4.9.2.1) is licensed for sale in Canada as a class III medical device.
+RapidAl (iSchemaView, Inc., Menlo Park, California) is an Al-enabled software platform that facilitates the viewing, processing, and analysis of CT images to aid clinicians in assessing patients, including those with suspected stroke.
+It builds upon the original RAPID software, which was initially developed to automate and expedite the post-processing of CT perfusion imaging and is widely implemented in some jurisdictions, such as Ontario.^{1,2} More recently, the software platform has expanded its suite of products to include several static Al-derived algorithms for evaluating the brain's physiological status, such as Rapid ICH, Rapid ASPECTS, Rapid CTA, Rapid LVO, and Rapid HVS.^{3,4} These algorithms are considered static because they remain fixed and unchanging after development through machine learning processes, performing their tasks based on pre-established rules and training data.
+While RapidAl has numerous features and functionalities, what is relevant for this report are the modules that perform Al-driven ICH and LVO detection to inform stroke diagnosis.
+RapidAl is intended to complement, rather than replace, clinician interpretation of CT images and is to be used as a supportive tool rather than a standalone diagnostic intervention.5 As of March 2024 (i.e., when CDA-AMC checked its regulatory status), RapidAl (version 4.9.2.1) is licensed for sale in Canada as a Class III medical device.

-How Did CDA-AMC Evaluate RapidAI?
+How did CDA-AMC evaluate RapidAI?